 The threats posed by a changing climate will affect both the United States and China.
 In addition to being the world’s two largest polluters, the United States and China also have great potential to lead the world in environmental protection and climate change resilience.
 How do Trump and Harris compare on China climate policy?

 Trump regularly questions the reality of climate change, sought support from oil executives while prioritizing fossil fuels, and withdrew the United States from the landmark Paris Climate Accord and rolled back domestic environmental protections.
-Both Trump and Biden acknowledge China’s dominance in the clean energy and technology field.
+At the 2024 Republican National Convention, Trump doubled down on “energy dominance” in natural gas and oil, citing U.S. oil reserves as an advantage over China.
 Biden levied 100% tariffs against Chinese electric vehicles in 2024, while Trump criticized Biden’s emphasis on developing American clean tech because China already has an advantage over U.S. firms.

 On November 14th, 2023, the United States and China jointly issued the “Sunnylands Statement on Enhancing Cooperation to Address the Climate Crisis” which introduced several areas for U.S.-China climate cooperation.
 Kelly Sims Gallagher and Li Shuo join the National Committee to discuss the future of U.S.-China climate diplomacy.